Demonophobia-The Fear Of Demons

 Final Thoughts

 Demonophobia, despite its long history, is still a complicated fear, and much remains to be understood about it.
 The key thing to remember about phobias is that they cross the line from simple fear when they disrupt your life.
 And every phobia needs to be addressed.
-With the right attitude, there is nothing you cannot overcome, not even demons.
+With the right attitude, there is nothing you can’t overcome, not even demons.